-These days, the Apple Watch is a fitness tracking device, a GPS beacon, and a way to make sure you never miss out on an important message.
+These days, the Apple Watch is a fitness tracking device, a GPS beacon, and a way to ensure you never miss out on an important message.
 It’s also a flexible fashion accessory.

-All models of the Apple Watch are also waterproof, so you can even wear them while swimming.
-The latest models like the Series 7 even include features like an FDA-approved ECG monitor and a blood oxygen sensor to monitor your vitals.
-When it comes to smartwatch technology, the Apple Watch is simply hard to beat.
+All models of the Apple Watch are waterproof, so you can even wear them while swimming.
+The latest models like the Series 8 even include features like an FDA-approved ECG monitor and a blood oxygen sensor to monitor your vitals.
+The Apple Watch is simply hard to beat in smartwatch technology.

-Earlier Apple Watch models played it fairly safe with finish and color options, but now you get can the newest Apple Watch in a variety of finishes and colors.
-Not to mention that you can accessorize with a variety of Apple Watch bands, as well.
+Earlier Apple Watch models played it fairly safe with finish and color options, but now you can get the newest Apple Watch in various finishes and colors.
+You can accessorize with a variety of Apple Watch bands, as well.